Nein Nine

 MATERIALS

 Play with a standard 52 card deck by stripping the pack down to 7’s through Jacks.
 Also, include one Joker to complete the 21 card deck.
+A piece of paper and pencil is needed for keeping score.

 SETUP

 To determine the first dealer, shuffle the pack and deal out cards one at a time.
 The first player to receive a 9 is the dealer.
+Dealer shuffles the deck and deals out seven cards to each player.

 PLAY

 The player seated left of the dealer leads the first trick.
 They may play any card from their hand.
 That card is placed face up in the center of the table.
+Continuing left around the table, players must follow suit if they can.
+If they cannot follow suit, they can play any card they like.
+(Example) Billy leads the first trick with a 10♣.
+This means that the other two players must play a Club card if they can.

 SETTING TRUMP

+The trump suit is set by the first 8 played to the trick, and it goes into effect immediately.
+The suit that becomes trump is the highest ranking suit for the round.
 The trump suited 7 becomes the highest ranking trump card for the round.
 The other 7 of the same color becomes the second highest trump card.
 It is also considered part of the trump suit.
 These two 7’s are called Spits.
+(Example) An 8 of Hearts is played to the trick.
+Hearts become trump immediately, and the ranking for that suit changes to: 8♥ 9♥ 10♥ J♥ 7♥ 7♥.
+The 7♦ is the Little Spit, and the 7♥ is the Big Spit.

 THE JOKER

-The Joker can be played any time regardless of whether or not the player can follow suit.
+The Joker can be played any time whether or not the player can follow suit.
 When playing the Joker, that player must immediately declare whether they win or lose the trick.
 If they say win, the Joker ranks higher than any other card played.
 If they say lose, it ranks lower than any other card played.

 WINNING THE TRICK

 The highest ranking card in the suit that is led, the highest ranking trump card, or the Joker (if win is declared) wins the trick.
 That player collects the trick and keeps it face down in front of them.
-Players are not allowed to look at the cards they have collected until the end of the round.
+Players cannot look at the cards they have collected until the end of the round.
+(Example) Billy leads the trick with the 7♦.
+Wendy follows suit with the 9♦.
+Lilly also follows suit with the 8♦.
+As soon as the 8♦ is played, Diamonds becomes trump.
+This makes the 7♦ the Big Spit and the highest ranking card.
+Billy wins the trick.

 CONTINUE PLAY